-We’re excited about launching the Health Sciences and Biology building in 2021, and want to keep you up to date on what to expect as we continue to make our campus better positioned to serve our students and community in the 21st century.
+We’re excited about launching the Health and Life Sciences building in 2021, and want to keep you up to date on what to expect as we continue to make our campus better positioned to serve our students and community in the 21st century.

-The 175,000-square-foot, four-story facility will support the School of Health Sciences as well as the Biology department.
-Academic and student space will include laboratories, a greenhouse, computer labs, classrooms, lounge areas, and study and meeting rooms.
+The 175,000-square-foot, three-story facility will support the School of Health Sciences as well as the Biology department.
+The new building provides 7 new biology labs and 11 new health science labs.
+Academic and student space will also include a greenhouse, computer labs, simulation labs, classrooms, study and meeting rooms.
 The facility will be situated on a 4-acre site on the 230-acre campus.
 Construction requires demolition of two buildings and the rerouting of Ring Road.
 The $117 million project – part of the college's 10-year Facilities Master Plan – should be complete in August 2021.

 No closures at this time.

 Ring Road relocation and parking lot closures begin late December 2018 through October 2019.